RezhaTaufik/RezhaTaufik/README.md

 I like listening to music, playing games, and jogging.

 If you'd like to know more about me, feel free to visit and connect with me via [Linkedin](https://www.linkedin.com/in/rezha-taufik-7b2b21223/).
-I look forward to your connection invite!.
+I look forward to your connection invite!

 Have a great day!